JuanKo96/ec-blast/README.md

-# EC-BLAST: Hierarchical Enzyme Classification with Foundation Models
+# EC-BLAST: Improving Enzyme Commission Classification with BLAST-Guided Auxiliary Learning
 A framework for enzyme classification that leverages protein language models and BLAST search results as auxiliary labels.

 ## BLAST Process Overview